How to Tilt or Rotate a SPAN element using CSS

 Try it

-It just got interesting.
-What started as a simple tilting function of the SPAN elements, has now transformed into a nice CSS effect.
+🚀 Things just got interesting.
+What started as a basic tilting function for SPAN elements has evolved into a visually captivating CSS effect, adding a dynamic touch to the design.

-See the pseudo :hover property for the span selector inside the <style> element, where I have defined the transform along with the translate() function.
+Take a look at the pseudo :hover property for the span selector inside the <style> element, where the transform property is combined with the translate() function to introduce dynamic movement.

 span:hover {